FA6007 - Professional Practice 2: Photography (2021/22)

 2. assimilate into practice the principles of quality display in photography using either a hard copy publication or an exhibition;

 The module will be assessed for a photography student's organisation of materials and space, tools, equipment and tasks either in publication of or in exhibition of their major project, including use of marketing and social media in building audience for their work.
 This begins at the start of the academic year.
-There will also be an assessment of updated student website and CV, as well as for Show Proposal, Exhibition Agreement and Risk Assessment.

 The assessment strategy includes formative assessments throughout the Level, with tutorial feedback designed to encourage and help students to develop and improve their work.
 These inform the student of their progress over the course.
 An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes and this together with finished project work and supporting material will inform the assessment panel at the summative assessment at the end of the Level.